jhackett1/utopia/content/events/new-threats-security-concerns.markdown

   from cyber warfare, emerging threats and the struggle for digital supremacy through to the challenges faced by those working to keep people and systems safe.

+  NCSC

+  The National Cyber Security Centre (NCSC) provides advice and support for the public and private sector in how to avoid computer security threats.
+Its parent organisation is GCHQ.
 ---